-Anyone who makes their way down the long driveway leading to St. Mary’s Art Center gets it: the place has a magnificent presence, like you discovered a portal to another era.
+Anyone who makes their way down the long driveway leading to St. Mary’s Art Center will see that the place has a magnificent presence, almost as if you discovered a portal to another era altogether.
 By the early 1870s, the Comstock Lode was in full swing, drawing thousands of new people to the area.
-A massive population spike, combined with a handful of deadly mining accidents meant Virginia City was overdue for a hospital.
-The striking four-story building you see before you was built in 1875 after the land was donated by Comstock millionaire John Mackay and his wife, Marie Louise.
+A massive population spike combined with a handful of deadly mining accidents meant Virginia City was overdue for a hospital.
+The striking four-story building visitors see today was built in 1875 after the land was donated by Bonanza King and Comstock millionaire John Mackay and his wife, Marie Louise.
 Fittingly so, the hospital was first named the St. Mary Louise Hospital, and served Virginia City for decades.

 The hospital was in use until a lot of silver mines became less and less profitable in the late 1800s, and many of Virginia City residents moved on to the next big boom.
-The final blow occured in 1897 when the Daughters of Charity left the Comstock.
-By 1940, the hospital closed altogether due to lack of resources and funding and sat abandoned until the 1960s when a Catholic Priest from Saint Mary in the Mountains had uncanny foresight to save the building from further disrepair.
-Best yet, he partnered with local artist Louise Curran, who together, saved this historic building.
+The final blow occurred in 1897 when the Daughters of Charity left the Comstock.
+By 1940, the hospital closed, due to lack of resources and funding and sat abandoned, until the 1960s when a Catholic priest from Saint Mary in the Mountains had uncanny foresight to save the building from further disrepair.
+Best yet, he partnered with local artist Louise Curran who, together, saved this historic building.
 In fact, the historic hospital was on the chopping block, about to be demolished when he decided to save this piece of Comstock History and turn it into a local arts center.